 Search for the title of the periodical or book.
-You can also search by ISSN or ISBN.
+You can also search by ISSN or ISBN using an advanced search.

-When you find the correct publication title, look in the "Annual License Holders" box on the right.
+When you find the correct publication title, look in the box titled "How Can I use this copyrighted material" on the right.

 What the License Covers